-Non-registered shareholders (or beneficial shareholders)
+Non-registered shareholders (or beneficial owners)

-A shareholder is a non-registered shareholder (or a beneficial shareholder) if a bank, trust corporation, securities broker or other financial institution holds shares for him (his nominee).
-If shares appear in an account statement sent by a broker to the shareholder, such shares are most likely not registered in the name of the shareholder, but rather in the name of a broker or a representative of that broker.
+A shareholder is a non-registered shareholder (or a beneficial owner) if a bank, trust corporation, securities broker or other financial institution as well as their representatives and other nominees holds shares for him (an "intermediary").
+If shares appear in an account statement sent by a broker or by an other intermediary to the shareholder, such shares are most likely not registered in the name of the shareholder, but rather in the name of an intermediary or a representative of that intermediary.
 As a result, the non-registered shareholder must ensure that his voting instructions are communicated to the appropriate person before the Meeting or any adjournment thereof.
-Without specific instructions, brokers and their agents or nominees are prohibited from voting their clients' shares.
+Without specific instructions, intermediaries are prohibited from voting their clients' shares.